stephenrichter/stephen-richter/src/posts/2023-08-20_para-system.md

 > Avoid using "one app to rule them all" and instead replicate your PARA system across any of the main apps you use (i.e. Apple Notes, Obsidian, Chrome Bookmarks, etc.)

-Now that you have chosen an app as a starting point, you can follow these 3 simple steps:
+Now that you have chosen an app as a starting point, you can follow these **3 simple steps**:

 1. Set up a folder for each of the 4 categories: "Projects", "Areas", "Resources", "Archives"
 2. Move existing content into files or folders underneath the 4 main categories as defined above